 SETTING THE SCENE

-• The Chippewas, who are ranked 21st by the National Wrestling Coaches Association, are four-3 standard in dual meets and 1-zero MAC.
+• The Chippewas, ranked 21st by the National Wrestling Coaches Association, are four standard in dual meets and 1-zero MAC.
 Ohio is 1-4, 1-2.
 The Bobcats defeated Eastern Michigan, 21-17, on Friday.

 HOME SWEET HOME

-• The Chippewas are home for the first time when you consider that Nov.
-17, once they defeated Michigan State, 31-9, in their dual-meet opener.
+• The Chippewas are home for the first time when you consider that on Nov.
+17, they defeated Michigan State, 31-9, in their dual-meet opener.

-• Beginning with Ohio, CMU will battle 3 consecutive duals at home: Missouri on Jan.
+• Beginning with Ohio, CMU will battle three consecutive duals at home: Missouri on Jan.
 19 and Buffalo on Jan.
 21.

 STREAK

-The Chippewas have gained their ultimate 3 dual meets, starting with a 35-6 win at Northern Illinois in their MAC opener.
+The Chippewas have gained their ultimate three dual meets, starting with a 35-6 win at Northern Illinois in their MAC opener.
 They additionally defeated Southern Illinois-Edwardsville and Purdue throughout the streak.

 MAC makeup brushes are, hands down, the best ones you can buy.
 But are the ones you have fake?
-Unless you actually bought it at a MAC store or through the official website, you might have purchased a knock-off.
+You might have purchased a knockoff unless you purchased it at a MAC store or through the official website.

 READ MORE :